bprox/xbox-audio-setup/README.md

 I have my own opinions on why I would not purchase the MixAmp for myself.
 But, if you fall into this category, it will probably be a big enough upgrade that you will be happy.

-### Do you have high impedance headphones (need lots of power output) and have a flexible budget?
+### Do you have high impedance headphones (needs a lot of power to drive) and a flexible budget?

 Congratulations!
 We're in the same boat and I see land ahead :)

-Since I'm not using the MixAmp to handle all audio output AND mic input, I have some problems to address:
+Since I'm not using the MixAmp to handle all audio output AND mic input, I have 3 problems to address:

 1) How will I get game AND chat audio to my headphones?
 2) How will I connect a mic to party chat?